rdatatable-community/The-Raft/posts/2025-05-08-memory-R/memory-R.md

 #group_mem_high:    1625820 KiB
 ```

 While `cgmemtime` will report very accurate memory usage statistics, it won't be able to measure memory of a single function call as it tracks memory for a whole process.
+In order to get a memory usage of an R function call, in this simple example, we can measure all the rest, without the actual `funx()` call, and then subtract one from another.

 ```sh
 ./cgmemtime Rscript -e 'source("memtest.R");'